 But if you're hitting the gym or on your feet all day, sporty sneakers or more supportive shoes are more suitable.

-I'll update this post in the future to let you know how well my Vejas hold up long term.
 Have you tried Veja sneakers?
 Got any Campo questions?
 I'd love to hear from you in the comments below.